 Destination: Kronberg↔6km| ↑740 ↓60

-High above Lake Walen and far away from the hustle and bustle on winter trails along the Schabziger Höhenweg.
-The snowshoe hikers enjoy the view of the Linth plain and the Glarus mountain peaks.
+High above Lake Walen and away from the hustle and bustle on winter trails along the Schabziger Höhenweg.
+Snowshoe hikers enjoy the view of the Linth plain and the Glarus mountain peaks.

 Difficulty: medium